christopherhuntley/ba505-docs/Tutorials/CourseCatalogDemo/Part1.md

    If you can find any course details online it is usually just a course description with only vague information about course offerings.
 ![Web Course Descriptions](img/GradCourseDescriptions.png)

    Or, if it has information about course offerings then there is no course description.
 Ugh!
-Even the top-secret, you-gotta-have-a-password-to-see-it version is pretty cryptic and missing essential facts.
+Even the top-secret, you-gotta-have-a-password-to-see-it version from Banner is pretty cryptic and missing essential facts.
 ![BannerCourseLookup](img/BannerCourseLookup.png)
-Heck, even there week-by-week schedule data can't be trusted.
+Heck, even Banner's week-by-week schedule data can't be trusted.
 The last I checked Monday, October 8 is for sure a holiday this year but of course we see this:
 ![Week At AGlance](img/WeekAtAGlance.png)

 If we just restrict ourselves to publicly-available data, then we're mostly back to PDF files and Google searches.
 For undergrad courses it's especially bad, with the official *Schedule of Courses* published several months in advance in a PDF booklet that changes format slightly from year to year.